 It is the ultimate attestation of the relevance of the policies pursued by the UPA that almost all the flagship programmes that the earlier govt pursued have been taken forward by the Modi government, although under different guises and names.
 Therefore, in a way it is a reflection of the maturing of the Indian democracy that policies that are good for the country get to be continued.

-- Ashwani Kumar resigns as Nagaland Governor
+- Ashwani Kumar takes charge as Puducherry Chief Secretary

 What do you think is required to be done and what does Brexit reflect?